soo-sapkal/Easy-Graph-Plotter/README.md

-# TARSR-PLOTTER
+# EASY-PLOTTER

-**TARSR-PLOTTER** is a user-friendly desktop tool built with PyQt5 and Matplotlib for visualizing CSV data as interactive line graphs.
+**EASY-PLOTTER** is a user-friendly desktop tool built with PyQt5 and Matplotlib for visualizing CSV data as interactive line graphs.
 It features zooming, panning, point highlighting from a table, and more – making data analysis smooth and intuitive.

 ---